WHAT IS?

 However, employees have been known to top off their water bottles from time to time at the end of the workday, especially on the last workday of the week:)

 KYOTOPE is a great resource for any team to help increase focus and productivity.
-I'm not going to find a cure for cancer or invent time travel as I'm on the back 9 at this point and just enjoy slowly making coffee.

-BUT some mind somewhere out there is likely going to get a taste of this cold brew, wherein the technique has been mastered for 5 centuries now and achieve something on par with curing cancer or time traveling.
+It helps so much that some mind somewhere out there is likely going to get a taste of this cold brew, wherein the technique has been mastered for 5 centuries now and achieve something on par with curing cancer or time traveling.

 And it tastes really good too.